 Optometry - Principles of Prescribing (Module 2 of 3) Course overview

-The emphasis of the Principles of Prescribing online course are as follows:
+The emphasis of the Principles of Prescribing online module are as follows:

 - History-taking and examination techniques